wilsonliaows/docs/_docs/salesforce-docs.markdown

 ## How to connect to Salesforce on Workato

 ### Salesforce connection
-The Salesforce connector uses basic authentication to authenticate with JIRA.
+The Salesforce connector uses basic authentication to authenticate with Salesforce.
 ![Configured Salesforce connection](/_uploads/Salesforce-docs-img/Salesforce New connection.PNG)
 * **Connection name**